-In February 2017, I logged onto Netflix to watch episodes of The Office I’d already watched half a dozen times, but something caught my eye.
+In February 2017, I logged on to Netflix to rewatch episodes of The Office when something caught my eye.
 There was a banner promoting a new Netflix Original show starring Drew Barrymore and…zombies.

 Santa Clarita Diet follows Joel and Sheila Hammond (played by Timothy Olyphant and Drew Barrymore respectively).
 They’re a husband-wife realtor team living an ordinary life raising their snarky teenager, Abby.
 Their mundane lives are turned upside down, however, when Sheila dies but also becomes undead.